SORMAS-Foundation/SORMAS-Docker/README.md

 ## Quick Start

+If you would like to set up a local instance for testing, follwo these instructions

 ### Prerequisites

 In order to run the containerized SORMAS you need to have installed the following tools: